Indianapolis Child Relocation Lawyer

 If a child that is subject to a custody order lives with you, you do not have the legal right to move without court approval.
 This applies whether you are moving across town or across the country.

 In some ways, this could seem to be overly restrictive, a matter that should not be the business of the state.
 However, it is important to remember that both parents in a divorce case have rights regarding their children and that the children themselves may have misgivings about too much separation from the non-custodial parent.

 At Trapp Law, LLC, our Indianapolis child relocation lawyer know what is at stake in these cases and will take every possible measure to help you avoid a contentious future with your ex-spouse.
-Indianapolis family law attorney, Angela Trapp, understands the sensitive nature of child relocation and she is committed to protecting your best interests and the wellbeing of your child.
+Indianapolis family law attorney, Angie Trapp, understands the sensitive nature of child relocation and she is committed to protecting your best interests and the wellbeing of your child.

 Before The Move

 If you are a party in a custody case and you are planning to move, you must file a Notice of Intent to Relocate 90 days prior to the date you intend to move.
 This applies no matter how nearby or how far away you plan to relocate.
 When the notice is filed, the other parent has 60 days to file an objection to the relocation.
 If no objection is filed, that’s the end of the story.
 However, if the non-custodial parent does object there will be a court hearing on the matter.
 Each of the parties will have an opportunity to explain their side of the story.

 Making Your Case with an Indianapolis Child Relocation Lawyer